 Developer Tools

-Base64 Encoder
+Base64 Encode

 Encode text or upload a file to get its Base64 representation — free, instant, browser-based.